DWonGH/OpenSCORE/README.md

 # OpenSCORE
-An EEG reporting tool according to the SCORE standard.
+An EEG reporting tool according to the SCORE standard (work in progress).

 <br>
 <p align="center">